pantheon-systems/documentation/source/content/custom-certificates.md

 ### Option 2: Manually Managed Custom Certificates

 If you require a custom, dedicated certificate, you can now bring it the Global CDN.
 This is a paid service that our Sales team can help you with.
-Please [Contact Sales](/contact-us) prior to going through the following steps.
+Please [Contact Sales](/contact-us) prior to going through the following steps if you are not a contract customer.

 1. [Open a support ticket](/docs/support/#ticket-support) with the certificate details required to request a **Certificate Signing Request** (CSR) from Pantheon.
 Use as few certificates as possible.
 Domains from multiple environments and sites can be combined, with up to 100 [**Subject Alternative Names**](https://en.wikipedia.org/wiki/Subject_Alternative_Name) (SANs) per certificate.